ashantanu/UltraAutomations/README.md

 - Fetches emails from Gmail using OAuth2
 - Generates AI-powered news summaries
 - Creates podcast scripts and YouTube descriptions
-- Uses LangGraph for workflow orchestration
+- Simple, linear pipeline for video generation
 - Integrates with Langfuse for prompt management and tracing

 ## Prerequisites